-quency (usually 60 Hz on ships), even though any 60 Hz power source may still be used.
+The DC Grid concept utilizes well-proven AC generators and motors, but allows for increased efficiency because the system is no longer locked to a specific frequency (usually 60 Hz on ships), even though any 60 Hz power source may still be used.
 The new freedom of controlling each power consumer independently opens up numerous ways of optimizing fuel consumption.

-When operating marine combustion engines at constant speed, the fuel consumption is lowest at a very small operating window, typically around 85 percent of rated load.
-With the introduction of variable-speed operation of the engine, this window of optimal efficiency can be extended as far down as 50 percent, depending on the engine → 5.
-If the engine is operated at loads below this, the engine efficiency remains significantly higher than that of the traditional fixedspeed equivalent.
-The end result is that a typical offshore support vessel can achieve fuel savings of up to 20 percent → 6.
+When operating marine combustion engines at constant speed, the fuel consumption is lowest in a very small operating window, typically around 85 percent of rated load.
+With the introduction of variable-speed operation of the engine, this window of optimal efficiency can be extended as far down as 5 percent, depending on the engine (Figure 5).
+If the engine is operated at loads below this, the engine efficiency remains significantly higher than that of the traditional fixed-speed equivalent.
+The end result is that a typical offshore support vessel can achieve fuel savings of up to 20 percent (Figure 6).

-By eliminating bulky converter transformers and main switchboards previously needed with the traditional AC system, the onboard DC grid also reduces the footprint of the electrical equipment used → 7.
+By eliminating the bulky converter transformers and main switchboards previously needed with the traditional AC system, the Onboard DC Grid also reduces the footprint of the electrical equipment used (Figure 7).
 This creates more space and provides greater flexibility in the positioning of system components in the vessel.
-In addition, the system enables simpler integration of supplementary DC energy sources such as solar panels, fuel cells or batteries into the ship's DC electric systems, creating scope for further fuel savings.
+In addition, the system enables simpler